Oak Fork Campground

 Oak Fork Campground sits on the southeastern shore of beautiful, 1,500-acre Timothy Lake.
 Oak Fork is one of 7 popular campgrounds around the lake operated jointly by Portland General Electric and the Forest Service.

 Oak Fork Campground has 44 campsites.
 Thirty-six of the sites can accommodate RVs, trailers, and tents.
-Another 8 sites are walk-in tent campsites.
+Another 8 sites are walk-in tent campsites, especially popular with tent campers.
 Good shade is found throughout the campground.
 Six of the sites are pull-throughs.
 Most sites may be reserved ahead of arrival date, while some sites are kept as first-come, first-served sites.
 Six sleeping cabins are also available.

 Notice: "In response to visitor feedback, we have changed select sites to a 2-week reservation window.
 These appear as "NR - Not Yet Released" until the reservation window opens.
 Other sites are still on the 6-month reservation window."